-Where to stay in Rio de Janeiro: Best neighborhoods for every travel style
+Where to stay in Rio de Janeiro: Every Neighborhood, Honestly Compared

-Events like Carnival, New Year’s Eve, and large concerts in Copacabana can completely change how the city works.
-Prices increase, crowds grow, and getting around becomes more challenging.
+Events like Carnival, New Year’s Eve, and Copacabana beach concerts can completely change how the city works.
+Prices rise sharply, crowds grow, and getting around becomes significantly harder.

 During these periods, choosing the right area is less about preference and more about logistics.

-👉 For concerts and large events like New Year’s’ Eve, it’s worth considering locations with easier access to the venue.
+👉 For concerts at Copacabana beach and large events like New Year’s Eve, it’s worth considering locations with easier access to the venue.

 Best neighborhoods to stay in Rio de Janeiro